-These are led by the student's main advisor and can include directed reading, dissertation advising, etc. and are compulsory.
+These are led by the student's main advisor and can include directed reading or other dissertation advising and are compulsory.

-● Workshop I, II, III, IV (1 credit per course)

-- > Typically more than one faculty members and guest speakers participate in these.
-The student must take part in workshops, held on campus or off campus, designated by the main advisor. - > Students are advised to register for workshops in the first year. - Workshops I and II are in the fields of International Economics and must be taken in pairs consecutively in the same grade (Fall semester + Spring semester).
-Workshops III and IV are in the field of Comparative Economics and International Political Economy and must be taken in pairs consecutively in the same grade (Fall semester + Spring semester).

-• Field Work I, II (1 credit per course)

-- > Credits are awarded for field study, practice, and training, either domestic or overseas. - > Field Work I and II must be taken in pairs.
+- > Workshops I, II, III, IV (1 credit per course) - 1.
+Typically more than one faculty members and guest speakers participate in these.
+The student must participate in workshops, held on or off campus, designated by the main advisor. - 2.
+Students are advised to register for workshops in the first year. - Workshops I and II are in the fields of International Economics and must be attended in pairs consecutively in the same grade (Fall semester + Spring semester).
+Workshops III and IV are in the field of Comparative Economics and International Political Economy and must be attended in pairs consecutively in the same grade (Fall semester + Spring semester). - > Field Work I, II (1 credit per course) - > Credits are awarded for field study, practice, and training, either domestic or overseas. - Field Work I and II must be attended in pairs.

-3. Research Practicum I, II, III (2 credits per course)
+3. Research Practicums I, II, II (2 credits per course)

-An approval by the student's committee is required for course registration.
+The approval of the student's committee is required for course registration.

-- > Up to 4 Research Practicum credits can substitute for lecture credits.
-Prerequisites and Research Practicum credits can total no more than 6 credits in all. - Research Practicum I is a research practice in such projects as joint study with government or industry, international joint study, and Field Work overseas.
-Research Practicum I is a prerequisite for Research Practicum II. - Research Practicum II is a teaching practice in the master's program. - Research Practicum III is a conference presentation of research output from Research Practicum II.
+- Up to four Research Practicum credits can substitute for Lecture credits.
+Prerequisites and Research Practicum credits can total no more than six credits in all. - Research Practicum I is a research practicum in such projects as joint study with government or industry, international joint study, and Field Work overseas.
+Research Practicum I is a prerequisite for Research Practicum II. - > Research Practicum II is a teaching practicum in the master's program. - ➤ Research Practicum II is a conference presentation of research output from Research Practicum I.